 S. Department of Education

 Atlanta, Georgia 30303-8927

 Fax: 404-974-9471; TDD: 877-521-2172

-Distance learning students must first go through the FAU institutional complaint procedures.
+Out of State distance learning students must first go through the FAU institutional complaint procedures and the State process.
 If the student is not satisfied with the outcome, he/she may appeal the complaint to the Florida PRDEC Council by sending an email to FLSARAinfo@fldoe.org

 - Complaint must be filed within two years of the incident about which the complaint is made.

 - Complete the institutional complaint process prior to submission with the Council.

 - Complaint must be a formal assertion in writing that the terms of SARA, or laws, standards or regulations incorporated by SARA, are being violated by a person, institution, state, agency or other organization or entity operating under the terms of SARA.

 - You must be a student of an FL-SARA approved institution.